-Every business and subscriber list is different, so the perfect subject line length depends on a variety of factors.
-It is possible, however, to get some intel into what length will work best for your campaigns.
-In this post, we’ll share some actionable insights on how to determine the optimal length for yours.
+Every subscriber list is different, so the perfect subject line length depends on a variety of factors.
+But it’s possible to get insight into ideal lengths for your industry.

 Factors to consider in your email subject line length

-There’s really no such thing as a one-size-fits-all length that will suit everyone.
+There’s really no such thing as a one-size-fits-all length.
 In fact, the ideal length of your subject line depends on a variety of factors.

 1. What devices and clients your emails are read on